bogdanmic/git-flow-feature-arc-UNSUPPORTED/README.md

 #### What is so special about this file?

 Well first for it to work you need to have installed this <https://github.com/facebook/arcanist> installed.
-This is part of a larger process that uses [phabricator](http://phabricator.org/) to do code review.
+This is a component used by [phabricator](http://phabricator.org/) to do code review.

 For more details on installing **Phabricator** please check their documentation <http://www.phabricator.com/docs/phabricator/article/Installation_Guide.html>